opalj/JCG/jvm_interaction_expressions/README.md

-This JCG sub-project highlights language constructs which cause JVm callbacks.
+This JCG sub-project highlights language constructs which cause JVM callbacks.
 Contains following test cases:

 1. Finalize method of a class instantiated in the app.